Pilkington of Lancashire: Pilkington of Pilkington

 Roger's son Sir John Pilkington (d.
 1421) was granted custody of the manors of Prestwich and Alkrington.
 He married Margaret (d.
 1436), heir of John Verdon of Brixworth, Northamptonshire, soon after the death of her first husband, Hugh Bradshaw of Leigh.
 Margaret's son from her first marriage, William Bradshaw, died in 1415, but he left a daughter, Elizabeth.
 In 1430 Margaret settled the manors of her inheritance which included Stagenhoe in Hertfordshire, Clipston, Northamptonshire and Brixworth in Northamptonshire, and Bressingham in Norfolk, on her Pilkington sons, John, Edmund (d. about 1451), and Robert (d.
 1457).
 Roger attended the king in the Scottish expedition of 1400 and was one of the Lancashire knights who fought at Agincourt, he died in 1421.
 His son Sir John inherited aged twenty-eight years and he too, fought in the French wars.
 He was knight of the shire in 1416 and 1418, and rewarded for his services by being made escheator in Ireland.
 Rivington later became the home of a junior branch of the family.

 He died without issue in 1451, and the manor descended to Thomas, son of Edmund Pilkington, his nephew.
 Thomas was the son of Edmund, and enjoyed the favour of Edward IV.
 The Pilkingtons built a house with a moat at Bury between 1359 and 1400 and were granted a licence to crenellate it in 1469 when it became known as Bury Castle.
 He was appointed Knight of the Order of the Bath in 1475 and was Knighted on the battlefield at the capture of Berwick in 1481, he was previously a Knight Bachelor.
-He fought for Richard III at Battle of Bosworth Field and was attainted by the victorious Henry, his manors in Lancashire confiscated and were given to the newlycreated Earl of Derby.
+He fought for Richard III at Battle of Bosworth Field and was attainted by the victorious Henry, his manors in Lancashire confiscated and were given to the newly created Earl of Derby.

 Sir Thomas Pilkington was granted Royal pardon in 1508.

 The Pilkington Knights fought in the Wars of the Roses and in the 15th century three members of the family were High Sheriffs of Lancashire.
 Their Pilkington relatives included Sir Charles Pilkington who was appointed High Sheriff of Nottingham and Derby in 1480.